Tomer Hemed: Early and personal life

 Hemed was born and raised in Kiryat Tiv'on, Israel, to an Israeli-born father whose family is of Syrian Jewish descent, and to a Polish-born mother whose family is of Ashkenazi Jewish descent.
 As a result, Hemed also holds a Polish passport, which eased his move to European leagues.
 He is the youngest of four brothers.
 Hemed is observant, and in September 2018, he was a substitute for Queens Park Rangers in an evening game against Millwall, so that he could abstain from eating or exercising until the end of the 24-hour period of the Jewish high holy day of Yom Kippur.
 After breaking his fast, he came on late into the game.

 In 2013, he married Israeli model Shunit Faragi, who was crowned second place at Miss Israel 2008, and also represented their homeland in Miss Universe 2008.
-They have three daughters together.
+They have five daughters together.